Winter Classic: NHL says even the ice will need to be heated at Target Field with sub-zero temperatures forecast - KESQ

 By Jacob Lev, CNN

-Wrap up warm if you’re heading to Target Field — home of MLB’s Minnesota Twins — for the 2022 Winter Classic on Saturday.
+Wrap up warm if you’re heading to Target Field in Minneapolis — home of MLB’s Minnesota Twins — for the 2022 Winter Classic on Saturday.

 The NHL has staged 32 modern outdoor games, but Saturday’s match between the Minnesota Wild and the St. Louis Blues maybe the coldest yet, with sub-zero temperatures forecast.